cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-subprojects.md

 ### What Else Is Required?

-This template assumes that you have already adopted the [Code of Conduct], added the CNCF-required [security practices], and added a [Scope section](../governance/charter/) to your README.
+This template assumes that you have already adopted the [Code of Conduct](https://github.com/cncf/project-template/blob/main/CODE_OF_CONDUCT.md), added the CNCF-required [security practices](https://github.com/cncf/tag-security/tree/main/project-resources), and added a [Scope section](../governance/charter/) to your README.

 The template also expects you to have a documented [Contributor Ladder], either based on our template or otherwise.
 If you do not, you will need to adopt that